alexperkins/Senior-Design/Project Details/Project-Description.md

 ###### John Franco - franco@ucmail.uc.edu

 #### Proj. background description:
-We are creating a honeypot that will take control over an attackers system via the information that is being exfiltrated by the attacker.
+This project is a study in the realm of cybersecurity.
+Honeypots are tools that are used to learn about, track, and prevent threats to a system.
+Attackers are baited with a phony system and from here they can be blocked, or just tracked.
+Our goal is to implement a honeypot that can also return malicious code that will allow us to gain access to and control the attacker’s system.

 #### Inadequacy of current solutions to problems:
 No current honeypots are used offensively.
 Mainly used for detection of malware/intruders or for research into the techniques used by intruders.